jedonek/jedonek/README.md

 ## About me

-- 🌱 Currently learning TypeScript And MySQL
+- 🌱 Currently learning TypeScript and MySQL
 - 💡 Interested in web development, problem solving, and building useful things
 - 📫 Reach me at: sejk.je.1@gmail.com